PTCRB certification, overview

 |---|---|

-Test plans are updated regularly (typically twice a year) to integrate new 3GPP features, new bands, and operator evolutions.
+NAPRD03 and the test case database are updated several times a year to integrate new 3GPP releases, new bands, and operator evolutions.

-Section titled “Modular Certification vs End-Product Certification”PTCRB distinguishes two certification levels:
+Section titled “Module certification vs device certification”PTCRB distinguishes two certification levels:

-Section titled “Modular Certification”Concerns cellular modules (integrable RF cards, e.g. Quectel BG770A, Sierra Wireless EM9191, u-blox SARA).
+Section titled “Module certification”Concerns cellular modules (integrable RF cards, e.g. Quectel BG770A, Sierra Wireless EM9191, u-blox SARA).
 The module is certified once, and the integrator can reuse this certification in their final product under conditions.

 Advantages: